Passphrase 🌐 Life

 TLS PROXY AND MAN‑IN‑THE‑MIDDLE (MiTM) ATTACKS:

 You should be aware a TLS Interception Proxy performing “SSL Inspection” could have been deployed somewhere between you and the Website.
-The easiest way to check is to compare the following server certificate fingerprint (thumbprint) to the certificate details your browser presents you.
-If they are not identical, then you are experiencing a MiTM attack, and endpoint to endpoint encryption cannot be verified or trusted!Thumbprint/Fingerprint (SHA-1):
+The easiest way to check is to compare our server certificate’s thumbprint to the certificate details your browser presents you.
+If they are not identical, then 1) you are experiencing a MiTM attack, 2) endpoint to endpoint encryption cannot be verified, and 3) you cannot trust any of the content in your browser!

 Serial Number (Hex):